6.2. Feature Engineer#

 !pip install dirty-cat

-To capture the similarities among dirty categories when encoding categorical variables, use dirty_cat’s SimilarityEncoder
+To handle dirty categorical variables, use dirty_cat’s SimilarityEncoder

 from dirty_cat.datasets import fetch_employee_salaries